Gaurawin/Expense-Tracker/README.md

 # Expense-Tracker
-An expense tracker to understand basic of python and also us in hostel
+An expense tracker to understand basic of python and also use in daily life.